fivetran/dbt_iterable/README.md

 </p>

 ## What does this dbt package do?
-- Produces modeled tables that leverage Iterable data from [Fivetran's connector](https://fivetran.com/docs/applications/iterable) in the format described by [this ERD](https://fivetran.com/docs/applications/iterable#schemainformation) and builds off the output of our [Iterable source package](https://github.com/fivetran/dbt_iterable_source).
+- Produces modeled tables that leverage Iterable data from [Fivetran's connector](https://fivetran.com/docs/applications/iterable) in the format described by [this ERD](https://fivetran.com/docs/applications/iterable#schemainformation).

 - This package enables you to understand the efficacy of your growth marketing and customer engagement campaigns across email, SMS, push notification, and in-app platforms.
 The package achieves this by: